szkolnictwoKamil/szkolnictwoKamil/README.md

 ### 🐿️ About Me

-I'm a **Data Scientist** with 1.5 years of experience in **data analysis using Python and SQL**.
+I'm a **Data Scientist** with over 1.5 years of experience in **data analysis using Python and SQL**.
 With a strong background in **Mathematics and Computer Science**, I specialize in  data visualization, storytelling, and making complex insights understandable.
 Passionate about uncovering patterns in data to drive business decisions and committed to delivering meaningful solutions that create an impact.

 ### 🔧 Technical Skills